Xiphoseer/sdo-tool/docs/formats/eset.md

 # The Editor Charset file format (E24)

-Signum! has their very own bitmapped font format which is not documented anywhere that could be found.
+Signum! has their very own bitmapped font format which is not documented anywhere that I could find.
 The basic layout is this:

 ```
 +-----+-----+-----+-----+